David F. Holland

 David Frank Holland (born 1973) is an American professor and historian.
-He is currently the John A. Bartlett Professor of New England Church History at Harvard Divinity School and the director of graduate studies in religion at Harvard University.
-Holland was previously an associate professor of history at University of Nevada, Las Vegas.
+He is currently the John A. Bartlett Professor of New England Church History at Harvard Divinity School, where he also was appointed as interim dean during the Fall 2024 semester.
+He was previously a director of graduate studies in religion at Harvard University and an associate professor of history at University of Nevada, Las Vegas.

 Biography

-Holland graduated summa cum laude with a bachelor's degree in history from Brigham Young University (BYU) and subsequently received a MA and Ph.D. in history from Stanford University.
+Holland graduated summa cum laude with a bachelor's degree in history from Brigham Young University (BYU) and subsequently received an M.A. and Ph.D. in history from Stanford University.
 While he was a graduate student Holland took a summer seminar in Mormon History at BYU with Richard Bushman.
 He has held fellowships from the Mellon Foundation, the Whiting Foundation, and Yale's Center for Religion and American Life.

 Holland's noted articles include "From Anne Hutchinson to Horace Bushnell: A New Take on the New England Sequence" (The New England Quarterly, 2005), and " 'A Mixed Construction of Subversion and Conversion': The Complicated Lives and Times of Religious Women" (Gender and History, 2010).

 In 2011, Holland was named the Nevada professor of the year by the Carnegie Foundation for the Advancement of Teaching.

 Personal life

-Holland is a member of the Church of Jesus Christ of Latter-day Saints and a son of Jeffrey R. Holland and Patricia T. Holland.
-He served as a missionary for the Church in Czechoslovakia and was a bishop in Nevada.
-Since August 2020, he has been serving as president of the church's Worcester Massachusetts Stake.
+Holland is a member of the Church of Jesus Christ of Latter-day Saints, and a son of Jeffrey R. Holland and Patricia T. Holland.
+He previously served in the church as a missionary in Czechoslovakia, as bishop in Nevada, and as president of the Worcester Massachusetts Stake.